kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 - [X] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: VolumeSnapshotTopology
-  - Components depending on the feature gate: snapshot-controller and csi-snapshotter.
+  - Components depending on the feature gate: snapshot-controller, csi-snapshotter, and external-provisioner.

 ###### Does enabling the feature change any default behavior?